lbke/snext/README.md

 Snext is a Next.js application that lets you create API routes in Python.

-Snext, because it sounds like "snake".
-Like a python.
+Snext, because it sounds like "snake"🐍.
+You know, like a Python.

+**/!\ /!\ /!\ This is an early experiment, and doesn't actually work!**

 ## Start with Python

-I suggest using Pyenv to install Python: https://github.com/pyenv/pyenv.
-Consider it as an equivalent to Node Version Manager or Volta.
+I suggest using [Pyenv](https://github.com/pyenv/pyenv) to install Python.
+Consider it as an equivalent to Node Version Manager or Volta but for Python.

 ### Very first run